zuozhenggh/learning-library/developer-library/mytodoreact/frontend/README.md

 ## **STEP 3**: Hosting on the Oracle Cloud's object storage

-1. Create a "mytodoreact" object storage in your tenancy
+1. Create a "mtdrworkshop" object storage in your tenancy

 - Open up the hamburger menu in the top-left corner of the Console and select **Object Storage > Object Storage**.

 ![](images/frontendimg1.png " ")

-- Change the default name into "mytodoreact"; accept all other default settings; then click on Create at the left bottom corner
+- Change the default name into "mtdrworkshop"; accept all other default settings; then click on Create at the left bottom corner

 ![](images/frontendimg2.png " ")